ofrizangi/ofrizangi/README.md

 ### Hi there, I'm Ofri 👋

-- 🌱 I’m a 2nd year Computer Science student at Bar-Ilan University
+- 🌱 I’m a 3rd year Computer Science student at Bar-Ilan University
-- 🔭 I’m currently looking for a student position as a Softwere Developer
 - 📫 How to reach me: www.linkedin.com/in/ofri-zangi , ofrizangi@gmail.com